Nao Lladro Figurines Factory Marks Graphic

 However, the collectible porcelains website, El Portal Porcelana, offers another explanation of the relationship between Nao and Zaphir.

-Their version of the Zaphir history is that it was a separate factory in the Valenica region, and the sculptor for this brand was none other than Jose Puche, one of the famous core Lladro collection sculptors.
-The first Zaphir catalog was in 1978, and the Zaphir brand ceased existence in the early 1980’s, (which does correspond with the introduction of the first Nao factory stamp, but does not correspond to the official Nao version that Zaphir started in 1975).
-The Zaphir factory mark was a stamped mark, and was only recorded as a stamped mark.
+Their version of the Zaphir history is that it was a separate factory in the Valencia region, and the sculptor for this brand was none other than Jose Puche, one of the famous core Lladro collection sculptors.
+The first Zaphir catalog was in 1978, and the Zaphir brand ceased existence in the early 1980s, (which does correspond with the introduction of the first Nao factory stamp but does not correspond to the official Nao version that Zaphir started in 1975).
+The Zaphir factory mark was a stamped mark and was only recorded as a stamped mark.

 Nao by Lladro – a world-wide success

-The timing of the first official Nao factory mark does seem to coincide with end of Zaphir porcelain figurines production, so perhaps the process was as Nao says – a renaming of the factory’s production.
+The timing of the first official Nao factory mark does seem to coincide with the end of Zaphir porcelain figurines production, so perhaps the process was as Nao says – a renaming of the factory’s production.
 Also, both the Rosal and Zaphir factories were located in the region around Valencia.
 According to company spokesmen,

 “All NAO pieces are created by the team of sculptors at the City of Porcelain and are made at the company’s workshops in the town of Xirivella, in Valencia (Spain).”

-Curiously, the official time-line for the birth Nao, and its marks, is contradicted by physical products, (more on that below), but here is the design progression of Nao’s factory stamps, (back-stamps), as Nao lists them.
+Curiously, the official timeline for the birth of Nao, and its marks, is contradicted by physical products, (more on that below), but here is the design progression of Nao’s factory stamps, (back-stamps), as Nao lists them.